CovertLab/wcEcoli/docs/create-pyenv.md

 The script `cloud/build-containers-locally.sh` will build a Docker Image on your computer if you have Docker Engine or Docker Desktop installed.
-The script `cloud/build.sh` will do the same using Google Container Registry if you have a Google Cloud project set up.
+The script `cloud/build.sh` will do the same using Google Artifact Registry if you have a Google Cloud project set up.

 Either way, you can run the Whole Cell Model (WCM) in a Docker Container, isolated from your computer's operating system, Python versions, binary libraries, and everything else installed.